 Other Attractions in Magadi

-There is a hydroelectric power station, it can be seen from the outside.
-There is also a man made lake and you can go birdwatching in a boat.
+The hydroelectric power station can be seen from the outside.
+There is also a man-made lake and you can go birdwatching on a boat.
 There is a temple known as the Sri Someshwara Temple, which is sure to appeal to all pilgrims.